top of page

 When perfectionism takes over, your brain confuses productivity with safety.
 It believes if you can just get everything right, you’ll finally feel at ease.
 But that sense of ease never comes because the list never ends.

+Letting go of “perfect” creates room for peace.
 Try telling yourself: Good enough is enough.
 You’ll be amazed at how much lighter that feels.

 Overwhelm activates your stress response, flooding your body with adrenaline and cortisol.
 Your heart rate might increase, your muscles tense, and your thoughts race.
 You may even freeze or shut down, unable to start anything.

-This isn’t weakness, it’s biology.
+This isn’t weakness; it’s biology.
 Your nervous system is trying to protect you from what it perceives as too much.
 Understanding this helps you respond with compassion instead of frustration.

 Grounding techniques help bring your nervous system back into balance.
 Here are a few that work quickly: